-A known effect related to brain impairment are the gaps in memory that may begin to occur; this is a result of disruptions in neurotransmitters.
+A known effect related to brain impairment is the gaps in memory that may begin to occur; this is a result of disruptions in neurotransmitters.
 These are recognizable characteristics that friends or family can easily notice.
 Additional effects can include decreased coordination, slower reflexes, slurred speech and a lack of concentration.
 Again, these qualities may seem obvious to someone observing from the outside, but the person abusing the substance may not be aware of anything wrong.

 After long-term abuse of alcohol, the damage done becomes more serious.
 Because alcohol releases dopamine that makes you feel good at that moment, as soon as it wears off, there can be intense cravings to revive that feeling again.
 This perpetuates the abuse which eventually disrupts the person’s lifestyle.
 Prolonged use eventually leads to reduced grey and white matter in the brain.